danger/danger-js/docs/tutorials/transpilation.html.md

 ### Transpilation

 Danger tries to pick up either Babel or TypeScript up at runtime.
-It does this by `require`ing the both dependencies, which will follow the standard [NodeJS require resolution](https://nodejs.org/api/modules.html#modules_all_together).
-If either don't exist, then the Dangerfile will be treated as not needing transpilation and passing .
+It does this by `require`ing both dependencies, which will follow the standard [NodeJS require resolution](https://nodejs.org/api/modules.html#modules_all_together).
+If either don't exist, then the Dangerfile will be treated as not needing transpilation and passed directly to the node runtime.

 A few notes:

 * TypeScript is prioritized over Babel
 * Babel 7 support for TypeScript is supported
-* Whether you use `dangerfile.ts` or `dangerfile.js` is irrelevant
+* Whether you use `dangerfile.ts` or `dangerfile.js` is irrelevant, the environment matters more

 ### TypeScript gotchas